Squantor/generic_project_template/README.md

 * [mechanical](mechanical/README.md) contains all the CAD drawings, mostly 3d printable objects.
 * [documentation](documentation/README.md) contains all project documentation, logs, research, papers, datasheets and more.
 ## Cloning
-This project makes extensive use of submodules, use ```git clone --recurse-submodules https://github.com/Squantor/generic_project_template.git``` to clone everything in one go.
+This repository makes extensive use of submodules, use ```git clone --recurse-submodules https://github.com/Squantor/generic_project_template.git``` to clone everything in one go.
 # TODOs
 Open tasks